Reputable Automotive Group with over 30 Years of History

 Dickson Capital is a trusted credit agent providing Dealers and their customers a full suite of credit facilities such as HP financing, in-house loans, COE renewal and floor stock financing.
 It partners many reputable financial institutions such as DBS, Maybank, Tokyo Century amidst many others.

-Dickson Insurance Agency
+Dickson Insurance Broker

-Dickson Insurance Agency is one of the top motor insurance agents for NTUC Income and AXA.
+Dickson Insurance Broker is one of the top motor insurance agents for NTUC Income and AXA.
 It is the No. 1 corporate agency for NTUC Income and was awarded “Top Million Dollar Motor Producer” for 3 years in a row 2018 – 2020.
 Services provided include Motor, Health, Lifestyle and Business insurance.

 Dickson Auto Solution

 Dickson Auto Solution provides customers with a wide choice of car ownership schemes – from lease to own, drive and earn plans amidst many others depending on customers’ needs and financial preferences.